yuja/jj/docs/config.md

 | Windows  | `{FOLDERID_RoamingAppData}\jj\config.toml`         | `C:\Users\Alice\AppData\Roaming\jj\config.toml`           |

 The location of the `jj` config file can also be overridden with the `JJ_CONFIG` environment variable.
-If it is not empty, it should contain the path to a TOML file that will be used instead of any configuration file in the default locations.
+If it is not empty, it will be used instead of any configuration file in the default locations.
+If it is a path to a TOML file, then that file will be loaded instead.
+If it is a path to a directory, then all the TOML files in that directory will be loaded in lexicographic order and merged.
+This allows you to split your configuration across multiple files and can combine well with [Conditional Variables](#conditional-variables).

 For example,
 ```shell
 env JJ_CONFIG=/dev/null jj log       # Ignores any settings specified in the config file.
 ```
+could be used to run jj without loading any user configs.

 ### JSON Schema Support